Kenny G: Personal life

 Kenny G married Janice DeLeon in 1980, and they divorced in 1987.
 He married Lyndie Benson in 1992, and the couple had two sons.
 His son Max was the guitarist for the experimental metal band Imperial Triumphant in 2016.
 In January 2012, Benson-Gorelick filed for legal separation.
 Kenny G filed for divorce in August 2012.

 Kenny G built a house in Hunts Point, Washington, in 1996 which he sold in 1999 to Craig McCaw.
 Kenny G now lives in Malibu, California.
 He is an avid golfer and has a handicap of +0.6.
 He has participated in the AT&T Pebble Beach National Pro-Am tournament seven times as of 2007, and he teamed up with Phil Mickelson to share the AT&T pro-am title in 2001 with the team of Tiger Woods and Jerry Chang.
 In the Golf Digest rankings of Top 100 in Music, according to golf handicap indexes of major musicians, he was first in 2006 and second in 2008.
 He is a member of Sherwood Country Club in Thousand Oaks, California.

 Kenny G is an aircraft pilot.
-He has a De Havilland Beaver seaplane, which he flies regularly.
+He has a De Havilland Beaver seaplane, which he flew regularly as of 2006.
 He is a personal friend of former Starbucks chairman and chief executive officer Howard Schultz and was an early investor in the coffeehouse chain.